isomerpages/mlaw-pto/_deceased-cpf-estate-monies/monies-held-in-trust-for-minors.md

 <sup>1</sup> The minimum age to apply for a SingPass is 15 years.<br>

 **2. How do I view the online Statement of Account?**<br>
-You will need to log on to our eService through our website ([https://eservices.mlaw.gov.sg/pto](https://eservices.mlaw.gov.sg/pto)) to be able to view the child’s Statement of Account.
+You will need to log on to our eService through our website ([https://go.gov.sg/pto](https://eservices.mlaw.gov.sg/pto)) to be able to view the child’s Statement of Account.

 You will need to have your SingPass of ready in order to access our eService.
 If you do not have a Singpass, you may obtain one at [http://www.singpass.gov.sg](http://www.singpass.gov.sg).

-If you are not eligible to apply for a Singpass and above 21 years old, you may register for a Non-SingPass login ID through our website ([https://eservices.mlaw.gov.sg/pto](/)).<br>
+If you are not eligible to apply for a Singpass and above 21 years old, you may register for a Non-SingPass login ID through our website ([https://go.gov.sg/pto](/)).<br>

 **3. How do I navigate this new eService?**<br>
-You may refer to the training slides on our website at [https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/information/](/deceased-cpf-estate-monies/information/).<br> There are available <a href = "https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/eservices-guides/" target = "_blank">eService guides</a> too.
+You may refer to the training slides on our website at [https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/information/](/deceased-cpf-estate-monies/information/).<br>

+There are available <a href="https://pto.mlaw.gov.sg/deceased-cpf-estate-monies/eservices-guides/" target="_blank">eService guides</a> too.

 **4. Can I print or download the Statement of Account from the eService page?**<br>
 Yes, you may print or download the Statement of Account for your records.<br>